jecki/DHParser/documentation_src/Overview.rst

 test and example code in dedicated sub-directories.

-DHParser uses `packrat parsing <https://bford.info/packrat/>`_ with full left-recursion support which allows to build parsers for any context-free-grammar.
+DHParser uses `packrat parsing <https://bford.info/packrat/>`_ with full left-recursion support which allows to build parsers for any context-free grammar.
 It's got a post-mortem debugger to analyse the parsing process and it offers facilities for unit-testing grammars and some support for fail-tolerant parsing so that the parser does not stop at the first syntax error it encounters.
 Finally, there is some support for writing language servers for DSLs